Upgrade Core Skills at Work in 3 Field-Tested Steps

 The Bottom Line

-However you go about accelerating learning to upgrade the core skills of your employees, make sure that you focus only on what matters most and create the motivation to change.
-When it comes to behavior change, less is more.
-Do you know the critical skills that have the highest correlation to success for your business?
+When accelerating learning to upgrade core skills at work, focus relentlessly on what matters most and create the motivation to drive change.
+In behavior change, less is often more—targeted, meaningful efforts outperform broad, unfocused initiatives.
+The key question for every organization: do you know which critical skills have the greatest impact on your business success?

-To learn more about how to upgrade core skills, download The Top 6 Skills for High Performing Leaders
+To learn more about how to upgrade core skills at work, download The Top 6 Skills for High Performing Leaders

 Evaluate your Performance